vayzenb/vlad-lab/workstation.md

 Artoo is the vlad and olson lab shared work station.

-It contains a 96 core AMD Threripper CPU, 2 NVIDIA RTX 6000 Ada GPUs, 512 GB of memory, and 60+ TB of storage.
+It contains a 96 core AMD Threadripper CPU, 2 NVIDIA RTX 6000 Ada GPUs, and 512 GB of memory

 contact info: vayzenb@temple.edu

-## Connecting to the wArtooorkstation
+## Connecting to the Artoo

 Using a terminal:
 ssh your_tuid@cla19779.tu.temple.edu